kishanlalchoudhary/Disney-Clone/README.md

 - **Responsive Navbar**: The website features a responsive navbar that adapts to different screen sizes, ensuring a seamless browsing experience on various devices.
 - **Responsive Sliders**: Horizontal sliders are implemented, providing a dynamic and engaging way to showcase different genre movies.
 - **Dynamic Content with TMDB API**: The clone integrates with the TMDB API to fetch and display real-time data, ensuring that the content is up to date and accurate.
+- **Lazy-Loaded Images**: The website optimizes loading times by incorporating lazy loading for images.
+This technique defers the loading of images until they are about to be displayed, reducing initial page load times and improving overall performance, especially on pages with extensive image content.
+This feature enhances the user experience by providing a faster and more efficient browsing experience.
 - **Interactive UI with Engaging Animations**: The user interface is designed to be interactive and engaging, with animations that enhance the overall user experience.
 - **Cross-Device Compatibility**: The clone is built with responsiveness in mind, allowing users to access and enjoy the website on a wide range of devices, including desktops, tablets, and mobile phones.
 - **Vercel Hosting**: The website is hosted on Vercel, ensuring reliable performance and availability for users.